 Fighting for Financial Stability After Recovering from Life-Changing Injuries

 Medical debt is the leading cause of bankruptcy in the United States.
 Over half of debt collection in this country is for medical bills.
 Why is medical debt so destructive here?
-Part of it is the cost of healthcare—1 in 6 dollars is spent on healthcare.
-The other problem is that insurance companies and hospitals essentially set their own prices on medical procedures, putting people in precarious financial situations for virtually no reason.
+Part of it is the cost — 1 in 6 dollars is spent on healthcare in the U.S. The other problem is that insurance companies and hospitals essentially set their own prices on medical procedures, putting people in precarious financial situations for virtually no reason.
 For example, what room a patient is rolled into after surgery could mean a difference of thousands of dollars.
 When people are in terrible accidents, they need resources to keep them financially stable.
 That's why we wrote this guide.

 By the end of this article, you'll know what obstacles you're facing and how to protect yourself from long-term loss due to medical debt after an accident.

 How Medical Debt Destroys Families

 The cheerleading coach had wanted to try a new stunt.

 Never mind that the girls were on a hard surface.
 Never mind that the girls had never even attempted a stunt like it together.
 Never mind that none of them had the proper experience to know how to keep each other safe.
 The flyer (the cheerleader who stands at the top of the stunt) only remembers that she told herself to stay steady.
 What she remembered next was looking up at her teammates from the ground.

 In a CNN story about the danger of high school athletics, stories about serious injuries and their long-term effects highlighted one of the most harrowing truths of the 21st century: getting seriously hurt can haunt you for the rest of your life—even long after the injury is healed.
 This article is about more than life-changing injuries—it's about how people can end up paying far more for other people's mistakes than they think.
 This article is about medical debt: how it happens, how to avoid it, and what you can do to get rid of it.